Japanese and U.S. astronauts arrive at ISS in SpaceX ship

-Cape Canaveral, Florida – The commercially developed SpaceX Crew Dragon ship carrying a group of four U.S. and Japanese astronauts successfully docked with the International Space Station on Monday following its liftoff from NASA’s space center a day earlier.
+Cape Canaveral, Florida – The commercially developed SpaceX Crew Dragon ship carrying a group of astronauts, including Japan's Soichi Noguchi, successfully docked with the International Space Station on Monday following its liftoff from NASA's space center a day earlier.

-Three NASA astronauts — Michael Hopkins, Victor Glover and Shannon Walker — along with Soichi Noguchi of the Japan Aerospace Exploration Agency will begin a six-month mission at the orbiting laboratory.
+Three NASA astronauts — Michael Hopkins, Victor Glover and Shannon Walker — and Noguchi of the Japan Aerospace Exploration Agency, made up the crew that will begin a six-month mission at the orbiting laboratory.

-“Oh, what a good voice to hear,” space station astronaut Kate Rubins called out when the Dragon’s commander, Hopkins, first made radio contact.
-The linkup occurred 262 miles (422 kilometers) above Idaho.
+"Oh, what a good voice to hear,” space station astronaut Kate Rubins called out when the Dragon's commander, Hopkins, first made radio contact.
+The linkup occurred 422 kilometers above the U.S. state of Idaho.

 The second manned flight to the ISS by the Crew Dragon capsule, developed by the U.S. company Space Exploration Technologies Corp., followed a test flight earlier this year with two NASA astronauts.